berkeley-gif/caladapt-website-2021/content/blog/2017-08-27-how-is-new-caladapt-different.md

 * **CSV download of data depicted on charts**.
 Time series shown on Cal-Adapt 2.0 charts can be downloaded directly as a csv file for easy exploration with other software programs.
 * **Primary NetCDF data**.
 Cal-Adapt 2.0 provides direct access to data for all 32 CMIP5 models for 2 RCP scenarios (RCP4.5, RCP8.5) plus the historical modeled period as well as historical observed gridded data.
 These data are available directly from a server maintained by the Geospatial Innovation Facility at UC Berkeley as well as through several resources for which links are provided on Cal-Adapt 2.0.
 * **GeoTIFF**.
 Users can download data for a user-specified geographic extent and for selected variables, scenario, period (daily vs. annual averages), and GCM in GeoTIFF format from the [Data](/data) page.
 * **Cal-Adapt API**.
 An Applications Programming Interface (API) provides programmatic access to climate data hosted on Cal-Adapt.
-The [Cal-Adapt API](https://berkeley-gif.github.io/caladapt-docs/index.html) is built using Django, Django REST framework, and Django-Spillway, an open source library developed at the GIF.
+The <a href="https://berkeley-gif.github.io/caladapt-docs/index.html" target="_blank">Cal-Adapt API</a> is built using Django, Django REST framework, and Django-Spillway, an open source library developed at the GIF.
 The API follows an architectural style called REST (REpresentational State Transfer) which uses uses HTTP as the transport protocol for the message requests and responses.
 The API returns data in different formats, e.g. JSON, GeoTIFF and CSV.

 ## Cal-Adapt (API)

 Because Cal-Adapt developers cannot anticipate (nor have the resources to fulfill) the full suite of tools, a Cal-Adapt API was designed to empower third party users to develop custom tools that are tailored to their specific applications.
-For more details on the Cal-Adapt API visit the [API docmentation](https://berkeley-gif.github.io/caladapt-docs/index.html).
+For more details on the Cal-Adapt API visit the <a href="https://berkeley-gif.github.io/caladapt-docs/index.html" target="_blank">API docmentation</a>.